Mongolia

 Catch a 60-inch Siberian trout on a dry fly.
 The last three taimen world records were landed here on a dry fly.

 Mongolia is roughly the size of Alaska and is bordered by Russia to the north and China to the south.
 Mongolia is the least densely populated country in the world.
-It has an highly diverse terrain—vast semi-desert and desert plains, extensive grasslands, unbroken larch, pine forests, and high mountains.
+It has a highly diverse terrain—vast semi-desert and desert plains, extensive grasslands, unbroken larch, pine forests, and high mountains.
 The three taimen fishing camps sit amid fertile valleys, thick forests, and surrounding mountains.
 Elk herds, wolves, roe deer, and bears inhabit the terrain.

 Click here for Sherpa (up-to-date travel requirements).